vserova/book/pages/ch_debug.md

                             const string& title, const CException& ex,
                             TDiagPostFlags flags = eDPF_Trace) const = 0;

+<a name="ch-debug.excep-err-codes"></a>

 ##### Choosing and analyzing error codes

 Choosing and interpreting error codes can potentially create some problems because each exception class has its own error codes, and interpretation.
 Error codes are implemented as an enum type, ***EErrCode***, and the enumerated values are stored internally in a program as numbers.
 So, the same number can be interpreted incorrectly for a different exception class than the one in which the enum type was defined.
-Say for instance, there is an exception class, which is derived from [CSubsystemException](#csubsystemexception) -- let us call it ***CBiggersystemException*** -- which also defines two error codes: **`eBigger1`** and **`eBigger2`**:
+Say for instance, there is an exception class, which is derived from [CSubsystemException](#ch-debug.derived-exceptions) -- let us call it ***CBiggersystemException*** -- which also defines two error codes: **`eBigger1`** and **`eBigger2`**:

     class CBiggersystemException : public CSubsystemException
     {